TorstenR/StreamCapture/README.md

 - Grabs an authentication token
 - Wakes up and spawns ffmpeg to capture the stream in a separate process
 - Loops once a minute for duration
+- Monitor file size every 10 seconds and kill capture process if the rate falls below a threshold.
-- If ffmpeg process has exited, then based on some crappy heuristics change the channel to see if we can do better
+- If ffmpeg process has exited, then based speed change the server to see if we can do better
+- If still having trouble, after going through all the servers, switch channels if multiple to find the fastest one.
 - If we've reached duration, kill ffmpeg capture
 - If we've captured to multiple files,  (this would happen if there were problem w/ the stream) using ffmpeg to concat them
 - Use ffmpeg to MUX the .ts file to mp4 as well as add embedded metadata